magelifesaver/greenb/premium-addons-for-elementor/readme.txt

 ### Advanced Media Carousel Widget
 You can now create carousel using images, videos, Elementor templates to create the carousel you want.
 Select between four animations and dozens of customization options.
 [Check it out now!](https://premiumaddons.com/elementor-advanced-carousel-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme&utm_content=advanced-carousel).

-### Magazine Bundle
-Smart Post Listing, Weather, World Clock, News Ticker, Tags Cloud and Recent Posts Notification widgets newly added to create the magazine website you ever dreamed.
-[Check it out now!](https://premiumaddons.com/elementor-news-magazine-widgets-bundle/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme&utm_content=magazine-bundle).

 ### Elementor Navigation/Mega Menu Widget
 Now, you build outstanding navigation menus and mega menus using Premium Navigation/Mega Menu Widget which allows you to select between four different layouts with dozens of options to create a responsive menu.
 [Check it out now!](https://premiumaddons.com/elementor-mega-menu-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme&utm_content=mega-menu).

 ### Elementor Display Conditions
-Premium Addons is proudly offering you a professional way to manage your website content with specific conditions which is perfect for marketers and eCommerce websites.
+A professional way to manage your website content with specific conditions.
 You can show/hide content dynamically based on location, browser, operating system, user role, URL parameters, device type, Woocommerce display conditions such as WooCommerce product and WooCommerce shopping cart data, ACF fields, etc. [Check the demo page](https://premiumaddons.com/elementor-display-conditions/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme&utm_content=display-conditions)

 ### Equal Height Feature
 Now, you can make your containers, widgets or any selector you want the same height with just ONE click using [Equal Height feature](https://premiumaddons.com/docs/elementor-column-equal-height/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme&utm_content=equal-height) in container settings -> Advanced tab.

 ### Container and Full Page Elementor Templates
 Ever-growing [Container/Page Templates Library](https://premiumaddons.com/premium-elementor-templates-library/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme&utm_content=templates-library) Available on both Premium Addons Free and PRO versions.
 Browse, preview, and insert the template you like in your page/post with just ONE click.
-You can also select to insert the templates without media files (images, videos, etc.) to prevent overloading your WordPress Media Library with large files.

 ### Lottie Animations Integration
 You can now use [Lottie Animations in ALL our widgets](https://premiumaddons.com/elementor-lottie-animations-container-addon/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme&utm_content=lottie-animations).
 Whatever widget that have an image or icon option now have also the option to add a Lottie animation.
-Lottie animations are open source, lightweight and available for free, Use them now to make your Elementor pages more eye-catching.

 ### Post and Page Duplicator
 Duplicate any post, page or template on your website with just ONE click.
 Check the documentation article from [here](https://premiumaddons.com/docs/how-to-use-pa-duplicator/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme&utm_content=duplicator).

-### Modular & Lightweight
+### Modular & Instant Loading
 Premium Addons for Elementor is fully modular.
 You can enable/disable specific elements to prevent overloading your website with code you will not actually use which helps your website have a blazing fast performance.

-### WPML Ready
-You can use Premium Addons to build multilingual websites easily as our plugin is 100%  compatible with WPML.

-### Fully Responsive & Cross Browser Ready
-Each widget and addon has been tested on different screen sizes, mobile devices, and tablets keeping in mind to add special responsive controls for the tricky widgets and addons we create.
-We always test Premium Addons on [BrowserStack](https://www.browserstack.com) to make sure that everything is stable.

 ### Editor Panel Not Loading
 [How to resolve Elementor editor panel loading issue when Premium Addons is active](https://premiumaddons.com/docs/fix-elementor-editor-panel-loading-issues/).